Rubberverse/qor-caddy/README.md

 ### Build Arg: `GO_MAIN_FILE`

 Original `main.go` from Caddy repository.
 Changing this is **not advised** unless you wanna host it somewhere else.
-Needs to be an URL accessible by builder.
+Needs to be an URL that's accessible by builder.
 Usage example: `--build-arg GO_MAIN_FILE="https://raw.githubusercontent.com/caddyserver/caddy/master/cmd/caddy/main.go"`

 ### Build Arg: `CADDY_DEFENDER`

-Pass any value to this to customize how caddy-defender module is built into the container image.
-Used in later steps to add TOR relays and ASNs of your own choice.
-Set it to `1` if you're going to use caddy-defender and want to add extra ASNs.
+Pass any value to this to add `caddy-defender` to the final image.
 Usage example: `--build-arg CADDY_DEFENDER=1`

 ## Manually building